Since 2019, we have grown from a podcast about identity and labour into a cultural platform for peer exchange.

 2022: We conducted a second phase of interviews to expand our content and develop methods for creating safe conversational spaces for practitioners to openly discuss issues they've encountered in the cultural sector or society.

-2024: We launched our second season. it synthesised emerging themes around burnout, creative work, and alternative dispute resolution.
+2024: We launched our second season. it synthesised emerging themes around burnout, creative work, workplace dynamics and the often invisible care labour that sustains cultural work.

 registration and Current Focus

-2024: We officially registered as an organisation.
-This allowed us to pursue specific programming, sustainable funding opportunities, and institutional partnerships.
+2025: We officially registered as an organisation.
+This allowed us to pursue specific programming, funding opportunities, and institutional partnerships.

 collaborators